In a world where people change jobs every few years…

 ⚠️ The Moment He Thought It Was Over

-Like many companies, Apple had its share of layoffs.
+Like many companies, Apple has had difficult periods and layoffs in its history.

 🤯 “I Was Here When It Started…”